NET WORTH: $1.6 billion

 FUNDING AREAS: Education, Community Development, Health, NYC Community

-OVERVIEW: Brian Higgins moves his philanthropy through the King Street Charitable Trust, where he and his business partner, O. Francis Biondi, are listed as trustees.
+OVERVIEW: Brian Higgins conducts his philanthropy through the King Street Charitable Trust, where he and his business partner, O. Francis Biondi, are listed as trustees.
 As a result of this pairing, the charity has quite a few interests, with certain grantees representative of a Higgins tie or interest, and certain grantees representative of a Biondi interest.
 Overall, the young King Street Charitable Trust, which was established in 2004, has interests in education, health, supporting youth, and more.
 A big winner so far is Harlem Children's Zone (HCZ), the Harlem-based community development outfit which supports youth and their families.
-HCZ has several Wall Street guys on its board, and Brian Higgins is one of them.

-EDUCATION: Higgins' alma mater, Villanova University, has received a steady stream of support.
-Biondi's alma mater, Yale University, has also received steady support.
-Columbia University, Princeton, and Amherst have also seen support.
-Biondi's wife, Jamie Nicholls, went to Amherst College.
+EDUCATION: Higgins has been a steady supporter of his alma mater, Villanova University, and Biondi's alma mater, Yale University.
+He has also Columbia University, Princeton, and Amherst, where Biondi’s wife Jamie Nicholls went to college.
 Meanwhile, on the K-12 education front, King Street Charitable Trust recently supported East Harlem School, Harlem Village Academies, the Inner-City Scholarship Fund, and Turnaround for Children, a nonprofit that partners with public schools to address the obstacles to teaching and learning that stem from poverty.
-Recent money has also gone to several private schools such as Riverdale Country School in the Bronx, the Chapin School in Manhattan, and St Anne's-Belfield School in Charlottesville, Virginia.
-There's a King Street Capital office in Charlottesville.
+Recently, he has also given to several private schools such as Riverdale Country School in the Bronx, the Chapin School in Manhattan, and St Anne's-Belfield School in Charlottesville, Virginia, where there is a King Street Capital office.

 COMMUNITY DEVELOPMENT: Higgins sits on the board of Harlem Children's Zone, which has received at least $2 million over the last three tax years available.
-Support has also gone to the Robin Hood Foundation, the New York City anti poverty outfit.
-Support has also gone to Domestic Shelters and Services.
+He has also shown support for the Robin Hood Foundation, the New York City anti poverty outfit, and Domestic Shelters and Services.

 LOOKING AHEAD: King Street's philanthropy has really ramped up in recent years.
 The list of annual grantees appears to be getting longer as well.
 The young billionaires, Higgins and Biondi, are likely to give even more in the future.